-To stream app logs from the Traffic Controller to developers using the Cloud Foundry Command Line Interface (cf CLI) or Apps Manager.
+To stream app logs from the Traffic Controller to developers using the Cloud Foundry Command Line Interface (cf CLI) or Getting Started with Apps Manager.

 To stream all app event data and component metrics from the Traffic Controller over the Firehose endpoint to external apps or services.

 For more information about these Loggregator components, see Loggregator Architecture.